WeeksLeft/short-pinky/README.md

 ### Bonus
 PS - at the end of the .ahk file, I've commented out some other useful scripts.
 Just remove the semicolons and re-run the script :) examples include:
-- ctrl-shift-g automatically searches google the highlighted text
+- ctrl-shift-g automatically searches google for the highlighted text
 - ctrl-shift-j / k / l insert tags at the start of the line I'm typing on
 - ctrl-shift-space runs a program (I use this as a global shortcut to quickly add todos to my list)